Alice Gebura

 Ellen Keane, Tap Dancer

-Ellen Keane, Owner of Keane Sense of Rhythm
+Ellen Keane, Owner, Keane Sense of Rhythm

 Amy Gjerde, Anesthesiologist